Brand Strategy for Small Museums and Nonprofits

 Q: What materials do we need for the workshop?

 We find that the most constructive setup is to have multiple easels with large sticky-back flip charts.
-There should be ample markers to write down the group’s proposed answers and the notes should be torn from the flip charts and stuck to the wall for everyone’s reference.
+There should be markers to write down the group’s proposed answers and the notes should be torn from the flip charts and stuck to the wall for everyone’s reference.
 Participants can either have their own worksheets to write down consolidated answers or assign this to a meeting scribe.
 The printable worksheets are a part of the package, though three large sticky-back flip sheets and easels should be obtained in advance of the meeting.

 Q: Where should the workshops take place?